Last updated on February 14th, 2021 at 11:27 am

 The new NDS resources tool will provide a ‘quick-read’ about a state’s laws on marijuana.
 But more importantly, NDS resources will enable employers to understand and literally have a road-map demonstrating the variables employers need to consider (i.e. other impacting laws, court decisions), provide guidelines for employer decision-making, and denote the starting place for employers to work with competent counsel or consultants to refine their approach to employee marijuana use.
 Specifically, you can expect:

-- S. map on the NDS website where site visitors can rollover any state and quickly view cursory information about the legality of marijuana in that state,
+- listing of all States on the NDS website where site visitors can rollover any state and quickly view cursory information about the legality of marijuana in that state,

 - state-specific detailed reference pages that address topics of concern to employers, including testing, hiring, termination, discipline, and possession, along with look-up references, and